 - Stir until everything is evenly mixed.

-- If you are making a gluten-free cake, the texture will improve if the batter is allowed to rest for 30 minutes prior to baking.
+- If you are making a gluten-free cake, the texture will improve if the batter is allowed to rest for 30 minutes before baking.
 Otherwise, bake right away.

 - Bake at 350 F for 25-35 min (until a toothpick comes out clean).

 - Allow the cake to cool before frosting.